 West Nile virus is usually transmitted to people and animals through the bite of an infected mosquito.
+A mosquito acquires the infection by feeding on a bird with virus in its blood.
 Some species of birds, such as crows and jays, are very susceptible to the virus and are more likely to die from infection.
-Horses are also very susceptible to West Nile virus and approximately one-third of horses with clinical signs have died or been euthanized.
+Horses are also very susceptible to WNV and approximately one-third of horses with clinical signs have died or been euthanized.